February 9, 2010 / Nancy Diraison

 From Genesis 29:18-19: “Now Jacob loved Rachel; so he said, “I will serve you seven years for Rachel your younger daughter.
 And Laban said: “It is better that I give her to you than that I should give her to another man.
 Stay with me, So Jacob served seven years for Rachel, and they seemed only a few days to him because of the love he had for her.”
 (New King James)

 I have tried to imagine the agony and grief Rachel must have gone through day by day as this mess unfolded.
 She expected to be married to the love of her life, and found herself usurped by her own sister, by order of their father.
 For seven years she endures her expected husband living with Leah.
 Did those seven years seem like “a few days” to Rachel?
 I choke at the thought.
 To her, every day must have seemed like a hundred.
 And they were painful days.
-Later the strife which ensued as a result of the non-binary marriage carried forward to the half-siblings as well.
+Later the strife which ensued as a result of the non-monogamous marriage carried forward to the half-siblings as well.
 That’s how we end up with the brothers selling Joseph into slavery years later.
-Jealousy, because Jacob always loved Rachel, and Joseph was her son.
+The situation spawned jealousy, because Jacob always loved Rachel, and Joseph was her son.

 Meanwhile, Jacob, with his undying, passionate love for Rachel, focused for seven years on his work because she was his motivation.
 He did it for her.
 His God-given masculine qualities are what enabled him to carry through and follow through.
 Though he must have been traumatized by events, he was able to function, bury the thoughts, and work.